 Aromatic bridges are features or flaws depending on the context.
 Concentrations of compounds also change when above the various thresholds I’ve discussed before.
 There are absolute thresholds and recognition thresholds and the rules of thumb governing esters likely also apply to the noble and ignoble aromatic terpenes.

 Gin producers tune their stills to get the results they want.
-Most of the time they don’t actually know how to rap language around what they are getting or where they want to go.
+Most of the time they don’t actually know how to wrap language around what they are getting or where they want to go.
 They just tuck in a cut, reduce the heat with partial vacuum, vary reflux, modify time under heat by applying more or less energy to the boil, use a gin basket, and pretty much systematically try everything.
 Basically its all more cow bell and then gets sent to a tasting panel for consensus.

 The parameters get varied and the product is examined to be relatively more extraordinary.
 Chemical compounds are also counted up and correlations are found between what is ordinary and what is extraordinary.

-We find ourselves in the territory of the ordinary and the extraordinary and its all about the frequency of occurrence of the aromas sets and their relationships.
+We find ourselves squarely in the territory of the ordinary and the extraordinary and its all about the frequency of occurrence of the aromas sets and their relationships.
 This was modern for a while and most certainly was in the 1990’s when the big gins went turbo via their semi-secret in house research programs.

 What happens when we go post modern?
 When everybody learns the trick and we are saturated with high contrast experiences?
-Did the whole world go noir?
+Can the whole world go noir?
 Of course not.
 We eventually attach symbolism to sensory experiences and that helps resist initially seductive aesthetic experiences.
 I pronounced the clarified lime juice as artificial right away which is purely symbolic.
 Humans have a more complicated relationship with supernormal stimuli than do animals (for animals, it always leads to their doom).
 The Australian beetle tries to mate with the bigger, more orange, more dimpled beer bottle and it dies out (or they famously change the design of the beer bottle).

 For gins these days, the most extraordinary to me, have been ones that have juniper from far flung latitudes and close proximity to the coasts.
 This is funny because pretty much no one talks about juniper sourcing.
 Classically these are not desirable sources, but they are so uncommon, and you just know they are from the nether regions, so the symbolism of terroir creeps in and they get prized by me, a wino.